juniordiscart/ImpossibleOdds-Toolkit/Docs/PhotonWebRPC.md

 ### Request & Response Identifiers

-Perhaps you've already noticed, but the way this WebRPC tool and the [HTTP tool][HttpTool] work is earily similar.
+Perhaps you've already noticed, but the way this WebRPC tool and the [HTTP tool][HttpTool] work is eerily similar.
 However, there's one important difference: Photon does not allow you to track a request to a response out of the box.
 When a request is sent out, it merely lets you know that it was successful or not, but doesn't provide any additional information about the request, like `UnityWebRequest` allows us to do with HTTP requests.

 That's why this tool inserts some additional unique data into the request object and expects the server to send it back in its response so that the messenger can match it.
 So make sure you keep this in mind when configuring your server!